transifex/txgh/docs/heroku.md

 - Config vars

-Note that the RACK_ENV variable defaults to production, but in order for it to work with Txgh we need to set it to test.
+**Note** The RACK_ENV variable defaults to production, but in order for it to work with Txgh we need to set it to test.

 Add Environment Variables Using txgh_config.rb
 The txgh_config.rb file stores our environment variables inside of the Txgh folder.
 To create the file, copy and paste the following into a new text file.
 Replace the placeholder values with your actual values and save the file in the config directory as txgh_config.rb.